Steven Kwan Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.11 team ERA that ranks 13th across all league pitching staffs.
+- The Phillies' 4.08 team ERA ranks 12th among all league pitching staffs.

-- Phillies pitchers combine to allow 105 home runs (1.1 per game), the sixth-fewest in the league.
+- The Phillies allow the fourth-fewest home runs in baseball (105 total, 1.1 per game).

+- Nola (9-6) is aiming for his 10th victory when he takes the mound for the Phillies in his 21st start of the season.
+He's put together a 4.27 ERA in 126 1/3 innings pitched, with 126 strikeouts.

-- The righty last appeared on Sunday against the San Diego Padres, when he went seven innings, allowing three earned runs while giving up five hits.
+- His most recent time out was on Tuesday against the Milwaukee Brewers, when the right-hander tossed 7 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.